-Jonathan has served on the Board of Trustees of The George Washington University, where he was particularly active on the Student Affairs and Information Technology Committees.
-He was also a member of the university’s NCAA Certification Committee on Academic Integrity.
+In General.
+Jonathan received both his law and undergraduate degrees from The George Washington University, where he has since served on both the university’s board of trustees and the alumni association’s board of directors.
 He is past co-chair of the D.C.
 Bar Administrative Law and Agency Practice Section, and also served as chair of the section's Education Law and Policy Committee.